 Extra virgin olive oil is one of the healthiest fats you can eat.

 It’s rich in monounsaturated fats and a staple in the Mediterranean diet, which provides numerous health benefits.

-The effect of oleocanthol, an antioxidant found in olive oil, has been compared to anti-inflammatory drugs like ibuprofen (59).
+The effect of oleocanthal, an antioxidant found in olive oil, has been compared to anti-inflammatory drugs like ibuprofen (

-However, make sure to choose dark chocolate that contains at least 70% cocoa (more is even better) in order to reap the anti-inflammatory benefits.
+In the meantime, it can’t hurt to choose dark chocolate that contains at least 70% cocoa — a greater percentage is even better — to reap these anti-inflammatory benefits (

 The tomato is a nutritional powerhouse.